dOrgTech/docs/lifecycle/activation.md

 * [x] **Link to your creation** in the _Description_
 * [x] **Ethereum address** as the _Recipient_
 {% endhint %}

+Then boost your proposal by clicking the boost button and spending some xGEN (which will be refunded to you if the proposal passes).

 ### 4. Wait for the Votes!